As 2016 rapidly draws to a close, so does my journey to become a published author of an ebook.

 I don’t know since this is the first ebook I’ve ever written.

-My journey becoming a published author certainly has been met with bumps in the road.
+My journey to becoming a published author certainly has been met with bumps in the road.

 This post seeks to explain how to author an ebook and point out the pitfalls I experienced in order to help you avoid them and have an even more successful journey to become a published author.